 Mary Hitchcock Memorial Hospital is the flagship teaching hospital of Dartmouth-Hitchcock Medical Center (DHMC) and the Geisel School of Medicine at Dartmouth.
-The 396-bed hospital is located on the DHMC campus in Lebanon, New Hampshire.
-There are more than 25,000 annual discharges at DHMC, and outpatient visits to DHMC sites in Lebanon and throughout the region total over 1.2 million per year.
+The hospital is located on the DHMC campus in Lebanon, New Hampshire.
 The hospital is New Hampshire's only Level 1 trauma center and maintains its own air ambulance service.
-Also located at the hospital is the Norris Cotton Cancer Center, one of only 41 National Cancer Institute-designated Comprehensive Cancer Centers, and the only one in the state.
+Also located at the hospital is the Norris Cotton Cancer Center, one of only 49 National Cancer Institute-designated Comprehensive Cancer Centers, and the only one in the state.

 The Children's Hospital at Dartmouth is the state's only comprehensive, full-service children's hospital and contains an inpatient unit with a dedicated Pediatric Intensive Care Unit and Intensive Care Nursery.
 Residents are trained in a variety of pediatric urologic surgeries in this integrated hospital within a hospital.

-The Veterans Affairs Medical Center (VAMC) in White River Junction, Vermont, provides health care to 75,000 veterans throughout New Hampshire and Vermont.
-Located on 64 acres across the Connecticut River, the VAMC campus includes an inpatient hospital with 43 medical/surgical beds and a seven-bed Intensive Care Unit; an ambulatory care building; a 47,000-square-foot research building; and administrative units.
-Residents spend six months as chief resident at the VAMC, making full use of its four operating rooms, including an extensive cystoscopy and endourology suite.
+The Veterans Affairs Medical Center (VAMC) in White River Junction, Vermont, provides health care to veterans throughout New Hampshire and Vermont.
+Located on 64 acres across the Connecticut River, the VAMC campus includes an inpatient hospital with medical/surgical beds and a seven-bed Intensive Care Unit; an ambulatory care building; a 47,000-square-foot research building; and administrative units.
+Residents spend six months as a senior resident at the VAMC, making full use of its four operating rooms, including an extensive cystoscopy and endourology suite.